-6 January 2020 – In a great start to the new year, a new publication was just accepted.
-This one is on how the small cabbage white butterfly Pieris rapae survives low temperatures (in cool places like Siberia!)
+6 January 2020 – New publication in Comparative Biochemistry and Physiology.
+This one is on how the small cabbage white butterfly Pieris rapae survives low temperatures in cool places like Siberia!

-27 March 2019 – New publication in the Journal of Insect Physiology on the nature of freeze injury in Drosophila larvae, available online
+27 March 2019 – New publication in the Journal of Insect Physiology on the nature of freeze injury in Drosophila larvae, available online.

-7 January 2019 – New publication in Comparative Biochemistry and Physiology on the gene expression associated with freeze tolerance in crickets, available online
+7 January 2019 – New publication in Comparative Biochemistry and Physiology on the gene expression associated with freeze tolerance in crickets, available online.